Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Now continue down Rue Jean-Baptiste Pigalle about 200 metres and take the first street on your right which is Rue de Douai.
 The next stop is point 6 which is number 9 of this street, Toulouse-Lautrec’s last address in Paris.

-Toulouse-Lautrec had an apartment on the first floor of this building.
+He had an apartment on the first floor of this building.
 The painting In a Private Booth at The Rat Mort of 1899 dates from the time when he lived here but would have been painted at point 15, his studio at 15 Avenue Frochot.
-The leafy Avenue Frochot is now gated as you will see later in the walk.

 Toulouse-Lautrec caught the spirit of Montmartre like no other artist and I take a long look at some of his most celebrated works on a series of pages dedicated to him.